-4. Failure detection
+4 Failure detection

-Our failure detector \mathcal{HBFD} is based on the class of heartbeat failure detectors proposed by [1, 2].
+Our failure detector \mathcal{HBFD} is based on the class of heartbeat failure detectors, proposed by [1, 2].
 Such a choice is firstly explained by the need to build quiescent algorithms, that is algorithms that eventually stop sending messages in partitionable networks.
-In [2], the authors prove that quiescent reliable communication are impossible with classical failure detectors whose implementation provides output of bounded size (e.g., the list of suspects has bounded size).
+In [2], the authors prove that, with fair links and in the presence of process crashes, quiescent reliable communication are impossible without having a failure detection which provides an output with bounded size.
 Hence, they propose in the paper the class of heartbeat failure detectors which can be used to circumvent this impossibility result.
-Another reason that justifies our choice is that heartbeat failure detectors are not time-out-based.

-Heartbeat failure detectors provide for each process p a vector of counters $HB = [n_1, n_2, ..., n_k]$ where each n_j is a positive integer corresponding to the number of heartbeats received by process p from process p_j .
+Another reason that justifies our choice is that heartbeat failure detectors are not time-out-based unlike the majority of current failure detector implementations that both provide lists of suspected processes and increase time-outs in case of false suspicions.
+Heartbeat failure detectors provide for each process p a vector of counters $HB = [n_1, n_2, ..., n_k]$ where each n_j is a positive integer corresponding to the number of heartbeats received by process p from p_j .
 Thus, n_j is the "heartbeat value of p_j at p".
-Intuitively, n_j increases as long as p_j is correct, not disconnected, and in partition(p).
+Intuitively, n_j increases as long as p_j is correct, not disconnected, and reachable from p.
 Notice that heartbeat failure detectors provide the vector HB without any treatment or interpretation.
 Then, other detectors, as our partition detector \mathcal{EPPD} , can periodically obtain the current value of HB vector from \mathcal{HBFD} in order to deduce lists of suspected processes.

 Beside the heartbeat vector HB, our failure detector \mathcal{HBFD} gives information about the topology of the network since each process keeps information about which processes can be reachable through its neighbours.
 For each neighbour r of process p, \mathcal{HBFD} builds the set of processes mutually reachable from p through r.
-This set is called the reachablility set of p through r and the vector mreachable gathers the set of reachability sets of all the neighbours of p.
-The property of mutual reachability can be expressed as follows: At each correct process p, for each neighbour r, the reachability set for r (mreachable[r]) eventually contains all the correct processes (e.g., q), such that there is a simple fair path from p to q through r and a simple fair path from q to p.
-Furthermore, \mathcal{HBFD} can also accept requests for emptying some of the reachability sets in order to restart an accumulation phase of topology discovery.
+This set is called the reachability set of p through r and the vector mreachable gathers the set of reachability sets of all the neighbours of p.
+The property of mutual reachability, can be expressed as follows: At each correct process p, for each neighbour r, the reachability set for r (mreachable[r]) eventually contains all the correct processes (e.g., q), such that there is a simple fair path from p to q through r and a simple fair path from q to p.
+In a simple fair path, no process appears more than once.
+Furthermore, \mathcal{HBFD} can also accept requests for emptying some of the reachable sets in order to restart an accumulation phase of topology discovery.
 This functionality is used by our partition detection \mathcal{EPPD} , described in Section 6, when a failure or a disconnection is detected.